Skyrov01/aaucasecompetition/README.md

 ## Tasks

+These tasks are intended to inspire you and provide ideas for your projects.
+You can choose to work on any of them, or come up with your own unique solutions.
+The goal is to be creative and think outside the box, focusing on developing tools that reduce daily repetitive and administrative tasks.

 1. **Automating Pull Requests**: Implement a solution that uses LLMs to automatically generate pull requests for bug fixes or new features.
 This includes generating detailed descriptions based on the changes made.
 2. **Bug Fix Suggestions**: Develop a system where LLMs analyze code changes and suggest potential bug fixes.
 This could involve identifying common coding errors and proposing corrections.
 3. **Code Review Automation**: Create a tool that uses LLMs to assist in code reviews by automatically adding suggestions and comments to the code where improvements can be made.
 This includes enforcing consistent quality and style across the codebase.